viliakov2/as2020111701/task4/Readme.md

 The suggested architecture:

 * An S3 bucket with event notification configured.
 When a new object is uploaded it triggers the Lambda function, which task is to run the Step function.
-* Step function starts and runs `Request Approval` Lambda function, which sends a message containing a link to the uploaded S3 object and Approval/Reject links to SNS topic.
+* Step function starts and runs `Request Approval` Lambda function, which sends a message containing a information about the uploaded S3 object and Approval/Reject links to SNS topic.
 The `Request Approval` Lambda function is run asynchronously.
 The workflow stops here until the status of the `Request Approval` Lambda function will be received.
-The status will be updated by another function, invoked by a Content Manager action.
+The status will be updated by another function, invoked manually by a Content Manager, a person performing screening, action.
-* A content manager receives a message containing the uploaded S3 object, Approval, and Rejection links.
+* A Content Manager receives a message containing the uploaded S3 object, Approval, and Rejection links and "approve" or "reject" video.
 * The Approval and Rejection links are handled by API Gateway that proxies requests to `Receive Approval` Lambda function.
 The function will update the Step Function with the status and the workflow proceeds with running `Trigger Transcoder Job` Lambda function or ending the workflow depending on which link was invoked.

 ![Infrastructure](../assets/Architecture04.jpg)